-- Students who seek to return from a medical leave of absence must receive written medical clearance from Health Services or the Counseling Service.
-The treating physician or clinician must complete a Readiness to Return from Medical Leave of Absence form, located on the Counseling Service website at mtholyoke.edu/counseling/forms for leaves initiated through College Health Services website mtholyoke.edu/health/hsforms for leaves initiated through College Health Services.
-This form must be submitted before the student makes an appointment to discuss clearance to return from leave. - Students should plan to meet with the appropriate academic dean to discuss their progress toward a degree, given their absence.
-Students can arrange this meeting by calling the Office of Academic Deans at 413-538-3610 and requesting an appointment. - When a medical leave is authorized by the College on an immediate basis, students are withdrawn from the courses in which they are enrolled and given W's in place of grades.
-In extraordinary circumstances, an incomplete for the course may be granted, as determined by the College at its sole discretion. - International students should consult with the immigration specialist or the dean of international students in the McCulloch Center for Global Initiatives before going on medical leave to discuss the impact the leave may have on their immigration status. - During a medical leave, the student may decide to take courses at an accredited institution.
-Students should refer to the credit transfer webpage, mtholyoke.edu/registrar/transferap, for information about this option and should consult with the registrar's office. - When a medical leave is approved, the student will be allowed up to three days to remove belongings and vacate the residence halls.
+- Students should plan to meet with the appropriate academic dean to discuss their progress toward a degree, given their absence.
+Students can arrange this meeting by calling the Office of Student Success and Advising at 413-538-3610 and requesting an appointment. - When a medical leave is authorized by the College on an immediate basis, students are withdrawn from the courses in which they are enrolled and given W's in place of grades. - International students should consult with the immigration specialist or the director of international student advising in the McCulloch Center for Global Initiatives before going on medical leave to discuss the impact the leave may have on their immigration status. - During a leave, a student may decide to take courses at an accredited institution.
+See mtholyoke.edu/registrar/transferap for information about this option and consult with the registrar's office. - When a medical leave is approved, the student will be allowed up to three days to remove belongings and vacate the residence halls.
 If additional time is needed, the student should speak with the director of Residential Life to request extended time to move out.
 Extending time in the residence halls may affect the amount of any refund due, if applicable, or result in a late stay charge.
-The College has a list of vendors, mtholyoke.edu/reslife/local\storage, who provide storage and shipping services.
+The College has a list of vendors, mtholyoke.edu/reslife/local_storage, who provide storage and shipping services.